Skip to content

 style decoder fill:#ffffff,stroke:#333,stroke-width:2px

-It efficiently and reponsively curates downstream data assets and is configurable upon deployment, with pre-configured installation functions for connection to specific business intelligence tools, cross-cloud storage buckets or even Google BigTable.
+It efficiently and reponsively builds downstream data assets and is optionally configurable upon deployment, with pre-configured installation functions for connection to Looker, Looker Studio, Tableau, Power BI, other business intelligence tools or even cross-cloud storage buckets.

-It is responsive to newly arriving data in a cost-optimal manner and requires minimal ongoing maintenance or monitoring.
+By using a metadata-driven approach, it is responsive to newly arriving data in a cost-optimal manner and requires minimal ongoing maintenance or monitoring (although metadata-based monitoring functions are provided).

 Why would you need one?